Material received from Tony Chen between 1968 and 1988.

 The collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

 Chen's interest in drawing and painting began when he was six years old and his uncle gave him a set of water colors.
 This interest was kept alive by his next door neighbor, a handicapped boy, who was also an artist.
-As a Boy Scout, Chen was troop artist and began drawing animals and landscapes, subjects he still paints today.
-Having illustrated more than twenty 20 books, he believes that the American people should discover art in order to develop self-discipline and to cultivate inner peace.
-He believes that one who appreciates art has reverence both for life and for the achievement of mankind, past and present.
+As a Boy Scout, Chen was troop artist and began drawing animals and landscapes, subjects he continued to paint throughout his life..
+Having illustrated more than twenty 20 books, he believed that the American people should discover art in order to develop self-discipline and to cultivate inner peace.
+He believed that one who appreciates art has reverence both for life and for the achievement of mankind, past and present.

-Chen has received numerous honors and awards including the Children's Book Showcase in 1972 for Honschi and in 1976 for About Owls.
+Chen received numerous honors and awards including the Children's Book Showcase in 1972 for Honschi and in 1976 for About Owls.
 He won the Jane Addams Award for The Princess and the Admiral in 1975.
+He passed away in July of 1994.

 The collection contains correspondence from Chen to the de Grummond Collection, photographs of Chen, and material for twenty-four books published between 1962 and 1983, two of which Chen both wrote and illustrated.
 Also included is a 1988 de Grummond Collection Christmas card designed by Chen.
 The material for the books is arranged alphabetically by title; within each title the organization of the material reflects the probable order in which it was created.